 - Mrs. Robinson: Anouk's relationship with Rhys.

 - Race Lift: in the book Aisha is Indian-Australian, in the miniseries she is Mauritian-Australian.
-The seductive bloke who was Asian-Australian in the book becomes a Latino-Australian.
+The seductive bloke who was Asian-Canadian in the book becomes a Latino-Australian.

 - "Rashomon"-Style: The events in the book are explored through the perspective of several different characters.

-- Spoiled Brat: The kid who gets slapped.
+- Spoiled Brat: Hugo.
 So, so much.
 At one point, he actually spits at an old man who has done absolutely nothing to him, and his mother's response is to assume said old man startled her child.
 Depressingly, this is in the last chapter/episode, leaving the reader/viewer with the realisation that she has learned nothing from the experience.

 - Time Skip: Episode 5 of the miniseries is set about two months after the previous one.